amro/gibbon/README.markdown

 return value is an Enumerator which loops over the lines returned from the Export API.
 This is because the data returned from the Export API is a stream of JSON objects rather than a single JSON array.

-### Error handling

-By default Gibbon will attempt to raise errors returned by the API automatically.

-If you set the `throws_exceptions` boolean attribute to false, for a given instance, then Gibbon will not raise exceptions.
-This allows you to handle errors manually.
-The APIs will return a Hash with two keys "errors", a string containing some textual information about the error, and "code", the numeric code of the error.

-> Note: In an effort to make Gibbon easier to use, errors are raised automatically as of version 0.4.0.

 ##Thanks